hatchetProject/Deep-Distributionally-Robust-Learning-for-Calibrated-Uncertainties-under-Domain-Shift/README.md

 #### ImageNet

 ImageNet training process is directly modified from the official PyTorch training script.
-The users can directly run the script and achieve corresponding calibration scores.
+The users can directly run the script and achieve corresponding calibration scores (Brier score and ECE).
+However, it would take a long time since it also does the training process.
+Function ts_model() contains the score calculation.
 Note that the code is not written in a parallelism way so batch size is set to a small value and the users need to make sure they have abundant computation resources before running it.
 Code can be run by:

 ```
 python imagenet_train.py